 This gallery permanently houses both: Oldham Stories exhibition, featuring selected objects from our extensive collections to tell and show the stories of Oldham and its local communities.
 From birds and shells to a recreation of an Edwardian chemist’s shop, every object has a fascinating tale to tell.
 The display features local figures such as suffragette Annie Kenny, the pioneering natural history collector James Nield and the popular artist Helen Bradley.

-The Community Gallery, which has a wide range of exhibitions by groups and individuals from the Borough of Oldham.
+The Community Gallery has a wide range of exhibitions by groups and individuals from the Borough of Oldham:

 - Open Monday – Saturday, 10am – 5pm.
 (Last admission to the galleries 4.30pm); Sunday 10am – 4pm (Last admission to the galleries 3.30pm)